 People are invited to practice social distancing.
 For instance, restaurants have reduced their capacity to provide more space between tables.

-St Barts COVID numbers: Coronavirus cases, COVID rate of infection, and risk level
+St Barts COVID numbers (March 2021 update): Coronavirus cases, COVID rate of infection, and risk level

 Since the first case of COVID-19 has been recorded in St Barths in March 2020 (Source: COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University):